gitpitch/gitpitch/docs/grid-layouts/flow.md

 # Grid Layouts Flow

 Grid layouts [drag-and-drop](/grid-layouts/drag-and-drop.md) both sizes and positions content on your slides.
 This is achieved using a simple concept called a block.
-The grid *flow* property on a block is used to control the layout of content within the block.
+The grid *flow* property on a block is used to control the layout and spacing of content within the block.

 ?> When discussing grid layouts *content-within-blocks* are referred to as *block items*.